Nortriptyline

 Nortriptyline, sold under the brand name Aventyl, among others, is a tricyclic antidepressant.
 This medicine is also sometimes used for neuropathic pain, attention deficit hyperactivity disorder (ADHD), smoking cessation and anxiety.
 Its use for young people with depression and other psychiatric disorders may be limited due to increased suicidality in the 18–24 population initiating treatment.
 Nortriptyline is not a preferred treatment for attention deficit hyperactivity disorder or smoking cessation.
 It is taken by mouth.

 Common side effects include dry mouth, constipation, blurry vision, sleepiness, low blood pressure with standing, and weakness.
 Serious side effects may include seizures, an increased risk of suicide in those less than 25 years of age, urinary retention, glaucoma, mania, and a number of heart issues.
 Nortriptyline may cause problems if taken during pregnancy.
 Use during breastfeeding appears to be relatively safe.
 It is a tricyclic antidepressant (TCA) and is believed to work by altering levels of serotonin and norepinephrine.

 Nortriptyline was approved for medical use in the United States in 1964.
 It is available as a generic medication.
 In 2023, it was the 204th most commonly prescribed medication in the United States, with more than 2 million prescriptions.

 Medical uses

 Nortriptyline is used to treat depression.
 A level between 50 and 150 ng/mL of nortriptyline in the blood generally corresponds with an antidepressant effect.

 It is also used off-label for the treatment of panic disorder, ADHD, irritable bowel syndrome, tobacco-cessation, migraine prophylaxis and chronic pain or neuralgia modification, particularly temporomandibular joint disorder.

-Irritable bowel syndrome

-Nortriptyline has also been used as an off-label treatment for irritable bowel syndrome (IBS).

 Contraindications

 Nortriptyline should not be used in the acute recovery phase after myocardial infarction (heart attack).
-Use of tricyclic antidepressants along with a monoamine oxidase inhibitor (MAOI), linezolid, or IV methylene blue are contraindicated as it can cause an increased risk of developing serotonin syndrome.
+Product labeling and some drug references list use of tricyclic antidepressants with monoamine oxidase inhibitors (MAOIs), linezolid, or intravenous methylene blue as contraindicated because of the risk of serotonin syndrome.
+However, modern MAOI guidance distinguishes tricyclic antidepressants by pharmacology rather than treating them as a single class: imipramine and clomipramine are contraindicated with MAOIs because of significant serotonin reuptake inhibition, while other tricyclic antidepressants, including nortriptyline, are described as safe if appropriately and cautiously administered.
+The same guide states that combining nortriptyline, desipramine, and similar tricyclic antidepressants with MAOIs carries no risk of serotonin toxicity, although cautious dosing and monitoring are still advised.
+It also identifies nortriptyline as a potential "bridging" agent when transitioning from serotonergic antidepressants to MAOIs.

 Closer monitoring is required for those with a history of cardiovascular disease, stroke, glaucoma, or seizures, as well as in persons with hyperthyroidism or receiving thyroid hormones.